He’s flamboyant, uncompromising, and impossible to ignore.

 Entering the S&P 500 Index

 Tesla is still very much a work in progress with dicey fundamentals.
-Despite that, mainstream acceptance of the company is all but inevitable.

 Only time will tell whether Elon Musk will be able to use that extra wealth to finally deliver on his promises.
 The world awaits with bated breath.

 (This article is general in nature and should not be construed as any financial or investment advice.
 To obtain guidance for your specific situation, please seek independent financial advice.)